 (c) understand and seek advice about when the model may still attract payroll tax liability.

-If you would like Mahoneys free guide ‘Service Agreements – “Serviced Office” Indicators’, or have any queries about the implications of this ruling, please contact Mahoneys commercial Partner, Antony Harrison, or Associate, Rhys Williamson, on (07) 3007 3777 or firstname.lastname@example.org or email@example.com
+When engaged to prepare or review a shared service agreement we will provide our guide “Service Agreements – “Serviced Office” Indicators’.
+If you have any queries about the implications of this ruling, please contact Mahoneys commercial Partner, Antony Harrison, on (07) 3007 3777 or email@example.com.

 Commissioner of State Revenue v The Optical Superstore Pty Ltd VSCA 197 (12 September 2019).